Prophecy (film): Production

 Filmed in British Columbia, Canada in 1978, this film marked the beginning of "Hollywood North", the major start to the development of a massive film production business in Vancouver and other areas within the province.
 Since then, hundreds of "American" movies have been filmed in the Canadian province.
 Scenes were also shot in Daisy Lake, Crofton, Squamish, Capilano Canyon, Britannia Bay, and Fort Langley.
 In California, shooting took place at the Franklin Canyon and Paramount Pictures Studios.

 Some violence/gore and other scenes were deleted, not because of MPAA censors, but on a decision made by John Frankenheimer.
-This included a longer close-up of a man's headless corpse and a shot of Katahdin graphically disemboweling Isley (both deemed "gratuitous"), a flashback to the night where Rob and Maggie have sex (deleted for time), and extensions of several scenes, including a longer tour of the paper mill and Rob fishing, which showed him falling asleep and later waking up in the sun.
+This included a longer close-up of a man's headless corpse and a shot of Katahdin graphically disemboweling Isely (both deemed "gratuitous"), a flashback to the night where Rob and Maggie have sex (deleted for time), and extensions of several scenes, including a longer tour of the paper mill and Rob fishing, which showed him falling asleep and later waking up in the sun.

 The original concept for Katahdin was considerably more terrifying than what would eventually show up on screen.
 However, when director John Frankenheimer saw the concept, he suggested that it should be altered to look more "bear-like".
 The original concept was actually quite close to the poster art.

 Frankenheimer considered Prophecy a film with far more potential than what he eventually delivered.